veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Gitlab/_index.md

   Instructions on how to use Gitlab with Anka Build Cloud
 ---

-### OVERVIEW
-If you are using Gitlab CI as your CI tool, Veertu provides and maintains a [Gitlab CI Runner](https://github.com/veertuinc/gitlab-runner) for Anka Build.
-The runner connects Gitlab to anka controller and builds your project upon the VM .
-You can run the runner on any machine.
+If you are using GitLab, Veertu provides and maintains the [Anka Gitlab Runner](https://github.com/veertuinc/gitlab-runner).
+The runner connects GitLab to the Anka Cloud Controller to perform Instance creation and much more.

-## Prepare VM Template:
+## VM Template & Tag Requirements

-1. Start or create an Anka VM.
-Install git and your build/test dependencies
-2. Suspend the VM
-3. If you haven't changed your vm default networking, configure port forwarding for ssh: anka modify $VM_NAME add port-forwarding --guest-port 2--host-port 0 ssh
-4. Push the VM to the registry.

-Now you have a base image to use for GitLab CI.
+> The below list are the absolute neccessities needed to execute commands in a VM through your CI.
+You may have to include other dependencies depending on your setup.

+1. In the VM:
+    - Install `git`
+    - Make sure remote login is enabled (`System Preferences > Sharing`).
+2. On the host, enable [port forwarding]({{< relref "docs/Anka CLI/command-reference.md#example---add-port-forwarding" >}}) for your VM Template using the Anka CLI.
+> _We recommend not specifying `--host-port`._
+3. `sudo anka suspend {VM Template name}`
+4. `sudo anka registry push {VM Template name} {Tag name}`

+## Install the Anka GitLab Runner

+> These steps are based on GitLab 12.9.4 (9d231b25b49).
+Your version and UI may differ slightly.

+> You can run the Anka GitLab Runner on any machine with network access to the Controller and your GitLab.

+{{< include file="shared/content/en/docs/Anka Build Cloud/CI Plugins/Gitlab/partials/_download-and-install-runner.md" >}}

+## Gitlab Setup

+There are two methods to use the runner:

+1. Set up a shared Runner
+2. Set up a repo specific Runner

+## Install and Configure the Anka Runner in GitLab

-**There are two options to activate the runner.**
+There are two options to activate the runner:

+1. `Admin Area` >

-## Option 1 - Gitlab-anka runner on docker
+1. Gitlab-anka runner on docker

 **1**.
 Go to your **project settings**→ **CI/CD** → **runner**, and you will see this screen.